 That’s not mystical knowledge.
 It’s applied environmental science.
 And you don’t need a degree in botany to apply it.
 You need the right frameworks.

-Check Out Our Hydroponic Tools Suite.
+Check out our hydroponic tools suite.
 This isn’t a casual invitation.
 It’s the logical next step.
 These tools are the crystallization of the principles I’ve just outlined:

 Use the DLI Calculator to buy the right light and set the perfect photoperiod.
 Stop guessing if it’s “bright enough.”